oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 You may be wondering (like I did initially), why can't I just put the client secret in the `.env` file?
 This doesn't work because the `.env` file is processed by Spring Cloud Config and JHipster registry after the container is composed, not Docker Compose during the container creation, which is when the `.env` file is processed.

-You're down with the Docker Compose implementation.
+You're done with the Docker Compose implementation.
 To clean up, you can run the following command.
 This will stop and remove the containers, networks, volumes, and images created by `docker-compose up`.

 ```bash
 docker-compose down --remove-orphans
 ```

-## Create the Azure Kubernetes Cluster
+## Create the Azure Kubernetes cluster

 The app works locally.
 Now it's time to deploy it to an Azure Kubernetes Cluster (AKS).
 The first step is to create an AKS cluster.